tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

               namespace: eso
         projectID: secret-management-talk     # name of Google Cloud project
 ```
-_Note: Since this secret includes the GCP SA private key, this should not be storing it in Git.
+_Note: Since this secret includes the GCP SA private key, this should not be stored it in Git.
 Instead this should be done once during [day 1 operations][day-1]._

 Now we can tell the operator which data to retrieve and how to provide it to the k8s cluster by defining the target secret in an External Secret resource.
 ```yaml